Soft and fluffy, subtly sweet Japanese style cotton candy cake roll. Easy to use chiffon cake recipe that doesn't crack easily while rolling.

 - Carefully roll up the cake from the short edge using the parchment paper to help push the cake onto itself.

 - Wrap with plastic wrap and place in refrigerator to set before cutting.

 - Before serving, cut off sides for a cleaner presentation.
-Cake roll can be kept in the fridge in an air tight container for 2-3 days.
+Cotton candy cake roll can be kept in the fridge in an air tight container for 2-3 days.

 1. Some ingredients are repeated, use them in the same order as outlined in instructions.

 2. Cake flour is preferable for a soft fluffy texture.
 It can be substituted with All-Purpose Flour.